 When I published my original article last Friday, Emirates had failed to respond to my request for comments.
 But Emirates did respond to The Register, with the following statement:

 Their statement is not only vague — it is factually incorrect.
 And I feel it’s my professional duty to call them out on this.

 A breakdown of their statement, and how their logic breaks down when you really think about it

 First Emirates says, “We can confirm that none of the security vulnerabilities highlighted will allow a breach (unauthorised access) of personal data on our website or mobile app.”

 How does Emirates define breach?
-Well, Wikipedia defines a data breach like this:
+Well, the Cambridge Dictionary defines a data breach like this:

 Update 8th March, 2018: Another exhibit how Emirates seems to have forgotten to pay heed to their own advice “keep your Booking Reference safe” and is still sending it to Google Analytics from mobile app, via key:cd8 (unmasked).
 I have masked the fields in the picture to ensure Privacy.

 For any changes to an existing booking, a Booking Reference number and Last name is all that is required.
 There is no requirement to verify who initially made the booking and whether the person making the changes is authorised to do so or not.